DFKI-AID/stepDP-Basic-Examples/readme.md

 curl localhost:50000/confidence/swipe_gesture -XPOST -d '{"confidence":0.7}' -H "Content-Type: application/json"
 ```

+If you want to add html / js / ..., files, just put them into resurces/static.

 ### State Charts: Use SCXML for higher dialog modelling
 - See